Who should buy the Adidas LA Trainer Weave

 Meanwhile, the iconic heel plugs and the grippy outsole, which made this shoe famous during the 80s, add style and a distinctive look that will inevitably break some necks.
 The brand welded the iconic 3-Stripe accent for a sleek twist.

-Considering the ample cushioning and the excellent ground grip, this is highly recommended for the all-day use.
-Some wearers sport this with joggers, skinnies, shorts, and even with the activewear.
-Few users finish the entire guise with crisp collared top or snappy tees for a smart looking casual look.
+Considering the ample cushioning and the excellent ground grip, this is highly recommended for all-day use.
+Some wearers sport this with joggers, skinnies, shorts, and even with activewear.
+Few users finish the entire guise with a crisp collared top or snappy tees for a smart-looking casual look.
 Meanwhile, some opt to pair this with oversized hoodies for a sports-inspired get-up.

 Back in the 80s, Adidas launched the LA Trainer silhouette to celebrate the Olympic Games held in Los Angeles City in California.
 The brand designed this footwear with nylon upper and poly air midsole unit to enhance the litheness and lightness.
 The LA Trainer was the first model to use the Vario Shock Absorption System which allows the wearers to adjust the cushioning according to their preference.